I-Mihara/BioDemuX.jl/README.md

   - If set to true, the barcodes in the reference file are reversed before alignment.

 - **`output_prefix1::String`** (default: `""`):
-  - Specifies the prefix for the first set of output files.
-If not provided, the prefix defaults to the name of the FASTQ file.
+  - Specifies the prefix for the first set of output files when processing two FASTQ files.
+If not provided, the prefix defaults to the name of the `FASTQ_file1`.
 By setting this option, you can customize the file names for the first set of outputs.

 - **`output_prefix2::String`** (default: `""`):
-  - Specifies the prefix for the second set of output files.
-If not provided, the prefix defaults to the name of the FASTQ file.
+  - Specifies the prefix for the second set of output files when processing two FASTQ files.
+If not provided, the prefix defaults to the name of the `FASTQ_file2`.
 By setting this option, you can customize the file names for the second set of outputs.

 - **`output_prefix::String`** (default: `""`):
   - Specifies the prefix for the output files when processing a single FASTQ file.
 If not provided, the prefix defaults to the name of the FASTQ file.